Sology/maily_herald/README.md

 **Delivery**

 MailyHerald uses great gem [Sidekiq](http://sidekiq.org/) to process deliveries in the background.
-This applies to Periodical and Sequence Mailings - their delivieries are scheduled individually for each entity on the subscription list.
+This applies to all kinds of Mailings - their delivieries are scheduled individually for each entity on the subscription list.

 Maily needs to check periodically for scheduled mailings and if their time come - queue them for delivery.
 This is job for MailyHerald Paperboy - tiny daemon that runs in the background and check the schedules.
-It is essential to make you periodical and sequence mailings work.
+It is essential to make your mailings work.

 ## Usage